-With premiums about to rise again on April 1, here are 5 tips for saving hundreds on your Health Insurance.
+With premiums rising again on April 1, here are 5 tips for saving hundreds on your Health Insurance.

 Health insurance has become one of the most contentious topics of 2018 so far, with Labor now promising to freeze Health Insurance price hikes at 2% p.a. for two years, following premium increases of an average 3.95% announced for April 1.

-And for consumers, it means that now is the ideal time to shop around and consider ways you could reduce your premium.
+And for consumers, it means it’s time to shop around and consider ways you could reduce your premium.